 A fixed-price contract is an example of project-based outsourcing, which is widely used in traditional offshoring.
 This pricing framework is a type of billing where the customer and service provider agree on a firm price for the entire project in advance.
 Any extra work and additional costs that are not covered by the original agreement are paid separately.

 What Is a Time-and-Materials Contract?

 The phrase refers to the time (as in actual hours and days) and materials an outsourcing vendor spends on a given project.
-This includes the work done by the developers, QAs, as well as, if applicable – the product owner, architect, and everyone else on the dedicated development team.
+This includes the work done by the developers, QA consultants, as well as, if applicable – the product owner, architect, and everyone else on the dedicated development team.

 At Zartis, we work on a time and material model with daily rates.
 Clients pay for the time our experts dedicate to your needs.
 Depending on your needs and requirements, we can set up the consulting collaboration on an ongoing part-time basis or as a shorter, fixed-term consult.
 We can provide a rough estimate as to the amount of time and resources we foresee your requirements will take.